adtork/vWAN-Traffic-Flow-Scenarios/README.md

-○# vWAN-Traffic-Flow-Scenarios
+# vWAN-Traffic-Flow-Scenarios
-A walk threw of various traffic flow patterns with vWAN
+A simple walk threw of various traffic patterns used in Azure Virtual Wan.

 # Intro
 In this article, my colleague Mays and I are going to walk threw the various traffic flow scenarios with Virtual Wan.
 This will include both intra and interhub scenarios including SDWan, SecureHub, and Spoke/Branch flows.